cboettig/ews-review/manuscript.md

 [@Carpenter1996; Walters2001; @Carpenter2008], forest/savannah transitions
 [@Staver2011; @Hirota2011; @Bel2012], and rangeland transitions [Walker1993;
-@Anderies2002] Fitting simplified saddle-node models to past regime shifts [@Boettiger2012a] in less well-understood systems mayprovide evidence for the mechanism.
+@Anderies2002] Fitting simplified saddle-node models to past regime shifts [@Boettiger2012a] in less well-understood systems may provide evidence for the mechanism.
 However, care must be taken to specify sufficient alternative models.

 CSD alone cannot be used as evidence of regime shifts.
 In some cases, it will be